The best broker for Swiss investors in 2026

 So, again, we can compare the currency exchange fees for all these brokers.

 So, we come to the same conclusion as for the previous tables.
-If you do big enough currency conversions, IB will be much cheaper than the other brokers.
+IB will be much cheaper than the other brokers.
+And Saxo is once again the cheapest Swiss broker.

 Swiss Stamp Tax and brokers

 Switzerland has a Swiss Stamp Tax (or Swiss Stamp Duty).
 This tax is also called the Swiss Securities Transfer Tax.
-This is a federal tax.
+The stamp duty is a federal tax.

 The amount of the tax depends on the exchange: